A - Z

 - Conveying information effectively to our partners

-We issue construction and operating permits to industrial sources that use or store a material with a potential to emit air pollutants into the air we breathe.
-These permits are required by federal and state laws and regulations.
+Issues construction and operating permits to industrial sources that use or store a material with a potential to emit air pollutants into the air we breathe.

-We have developed a web application to assist the public in understanding air quality monitoring issues.
-This tool shows the location of air quality monitoring stations in South Carolina, the parameters measured at each location with the site descriptions and historical graphs of the concentrations of major pollutants.
+Developed a Web application to assist the public in understanding air quality monitoring issues.
+This tool shows the location of air quality monitoring stations in South Carolina, the parameters measured and historical graphs of the concentrations of major pollutants.

 We promote education, screenings and physical activity to prevent, diagnose and manage arthritis.
 We also produce and share data and reports about arthritis in South Carolina.

-DHEC staff, in accordance withfederal USEPA standards, routinely collects water samples at over 120 locations on South Carolina's beaches.
+In accordance with federal U.S. EPA standards – routinely collects water samples at over 120 locations on South Carolina’s beaches.
 Advisories are issued if high bacteria levels are found.
-Check for current advisories .

 We provide free breast and cervical cancer screenings to women who are 47-64 years old, have no insurance, and meet certain income guidelines .